 The day I was scheduled to take the exam I spend a final two hours reviewing the areas that I thought were weak points for myself before I left the house.
 When I took the exam there were multiple questions I was able to answer that I would not have been able to without this review.
-After driving to my test site and locating the testing lab, I returned to my vehicle and spent 15 minutes looking over the formulas in the Cost Management segment of Rita Mulcahy’s book so they would be fresh in my mind before trying to pass the CAPM exam.
+After driving to my test site and locating the testing lab, I returned to my vehicle and spent 15 minutes looking over the formulas in the Cost Management segment of Rita Mulcahy’s CAPM exam book so they would be fresh in my mind before trying to pass the CAPM exam.
 This review helped me out greatly when it came to the actual test because I struggled to memorize the formulas.

 Registering For The CAPM Exam: